nihalgunu/DistractedDriverDirector-24-hour-Hackathon-Project/README.md

 - The application is trained with pictures that would be challenging to take in the real world.

 ## Contributing
+You can contribute to this application by cloning the GitHub, making your respective changes, and sending a commit request.
+If you intend to use the neural network for your own application make sure you add nihalgunu (Github), Nihal Gunukula (Full Name) as acknowledgment in your project.

+## Acknowledgments

+This project was made during Purdue's Hello World 2023 Hackathon by:
 Nihal Gunukula
 - Developed the entire Neural Network through TensorFlow in Google Colab.
 - Established Integration with Andriod Studio adding the functionality to take a photo or pic picture from the gallery -> send it to the neural network -> get a "distracted driver" or "non-distracted driver response".